Skip to main content

 Q: If I'm having a burnoff, what should I do so you don't get called?

 A: Visit CheckItsAlright.nz to check the current season status.
 Then call our Communications Centre on 0800 FENZCALL (0800336922) and tell them you're having it so they can log it against the address - that way, if anyone calls 111, we can see it's a controlled burn.
-HOWEVER, you must use due diligence and monitor the burn always, because if the 111 caller gives any indication it looks out of control, we're coming to investigate it.
+HOWEVER, you must use due diligence and monitor the burn always, because if the 111 caller gives any indication it looks out of control, we're coming to investigate it. (if you're granted a permit, listed conditions must be followed.)

 Q: How many sirens are in Lincoln?